RICS at 150

-Monday 31 July 2017 sees the official celebrations marking the centenary of the Battle of Passchendaele, also known as the Third Battle of Ypres, which lasted until 6 November and was fought for control of the ridges south and east of the City of Ypres.
+Monday 31st July 2017 marked the centenary of the Battle of Passchendaele, also known as the Third Battle of Ypres, which lasted until 6th November and was fought for control of the ridges south and east of the City of Ypres.

 The battle is infamous due to the mud and the scale of the casualties, with 550,000 troops wounded, missing or lost on the two sides.
 90,000 British and Commonwealth troops were recorded as missing, 50,000 buried without being identified and 40,000 never recovered from the battle field.